 This 6-day, fundamental-level course is designed to provide Incident Commanders (ICs) with the tools they need to conduct proper pre-incident planning for the target hazards in their communities.
 This knowledge will help the IC identify what fire protection systems are available at these sites, how they work, and how to use them in developing firefighting objectives and making strategic and tactical firefighting decisions.

 The course covers the fundamental procedures for gathering and using information related to the fire protection systems that an IC may need during a fire or related emergency.
 It includes the basic concepts of pre-incident planning and the strategies an officer might use to share this information with other responders.

-The course describes the components of sprinkler systems, stationary fire pumps, standpipe systems, fire alarm systems, smoke management systems, and specialty fire protection systems (e.g., Halon™ suppression systems, hood-range systems, water mist systems, etc.).
+The course describes the components of sprinkler systems, stationary fire pumps, standpipe systems, fire alarm systems, smoke management systems and specialty fire protection systems (e.g., Halon™ suppression systems, hood-range systems, water mist systems, etc.).

-Students attending this class should have responsibility for command and control of incident operations and/or any individual who conducts pre-incident surveys or gathers and processes pre-incident data such as fire prevention staff.
+- Students attending this class should have responsibility for command and control of incident operations and/or any individual who conducts pre-incident surveys or gathers and processes pre-incident data such as fire prevention staff.

-ICS-100-level and ICS-200-level training.
+- Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature attests that the applicant has completed this required training.